Our Latest Thinking on the Economy and Your Account

 Outlook

 We will continue to closely research and analyze the current position of the U.S. economy within the business cycle.
-As the need arises, we will seek to reduce the level of risk within client accounts.
-Just as importantly, we will look to rapidly add back to long-term growth opportunities when we start to see early signs of economic stability.
+As the need arises, we will seek to review and adjust the level of risk within client accounts.
+Just as importantly, we will seek out potential long-term growth opportunities when the U.S. economy is expanding.
 We believe these actions may help deliver strong risk-adjusted returns for our clients.

 Make a plan, stick with it, and stay invested

 Market conditions can change quickly.
 Historically, the market has sometimes rallied, even as news headlines may have felt discouraging.
 We want clients to benefit from market rallies, like the one that has taken place over the last several months.
 As a result, we have maintained healthy exposure to stocks, even through bouts of market volatility.
-We believe that getting invested and staying invested can help you reach your financial goals over the long term.
+We believe that staying invested during all types of market conditions can ultimately help you reach your financial goals over the long term.